High Risk →

 Start a stopped Autonomous Database

-Part of the Oracle Cloud MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Oracle Cloud server.

 AI agents invoke oci_adb_start to trigger processes or run actions in Oracle Cloud.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 oci_adb_start can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.